Birds of Guatemala

-More than 720 bird species have been recorded in Guatemala.
-Of the bird species breeding in the highlands, about 10% are endemic to the North Central American Highland, including species such as Highland Guan, Green-throated Mountain-gem, Wine-throated Hummingbird, Rufous-browed Wren, Blue-and-white Mockingbird.
-The range of some species is even more restricted to only western Guatemala and the south Mexican state of Chiapas, such as Horned Guan, Azure-rumped Tanager, Pink-headed Warbler, Bearded Screech-Owl, and Black-capped Siskin.
-The highlands are also home to Guatemala's national bird, the Resplendent Quetzal.
-The Guatemalan lowlands are less distinct and have many birds in common with southern Central America.
-However, the Atlantic slope is Guatemala's region with the highest species richness.
-More than 500 species have been recorded there.
+More than 770 bird species have been recorded in Guatemala.
+Of the bird species breeding in the highlands, about 10% are endemic to the North Central American Highland (northern Central America and southern Mexico), including species such as Highland Guan, Green-throated Mountain-gem, Wine-throated Hummingbird, Rufous-browed Wren, Blue-and-white Mockingbird.
+The range of some species is even more restricted to only western Guatemala and the south Mexican state of Chiapas, such as Horned Guan, Bearded Screech-Owl, Black-capped Siskin, Pink-headed Warbler, Goldman's Warbler, and Azure-rumped Tanager (seeing endemic birds).